7.1. Design and dimensioning

 A further problem that needs to be considered when strengthening paved roads is reflection cracking.
 In the case of old thick pavements suffering from reflection cracking the standard design against permanent deformation might not be as effective as normal, and cracks may appear soon after rehabilitation (especially if the road drainage has not been improved at the same time).
 This type of problem has to be resolved on a case-by-case basis.

 A main reason for reflection cracking is a poorly constructed road widening.
-In many strengthening projects the paved road has to be widened also and this raises several new design problems and issues that are not covered in this elearning package.
-However one mistake, and the most typical, that causes reflection cracking is constructing the widening joint in the base course and sub base exactly above the outer wheel path.
+In many strengthening projects the paved road has to be widened also and this raises several new design problems and issues that are not covered in this eLearning package.
+However, one mistake, and the most typical, that causes reflection cracking is constructing the widening joint in the base course and subbase exactly below the outer wheel path.
 Where this is done reflection cracks will appear immediately on the pavement surface.
-The ROADEX IV project is carrying out research into road widening problems and how to prevent and repair reflection cracking.
-These results will be presented in ROADEX IV reports in 2012.
+The ROADEX IV project carried out research into road widening problems and how to prevent and repair reflection cracking.
+These results have been presented in ROADEX report.

 And, as already mentioned previously, steel grids are also good at preventing pumping problems.